 RF and Laser Ablations

 After either radio frequency or laser ablation procedures, it is important to avoid strenuous exercise or activities for at least a week following the procedure.
 This includes jogging, running, cycling, crunches, etc. The increased pressure caused by bearing down can push blood into the treated vein, causing the treatment to fail.
-For this same reason, you need to avoid lifting anything over 20 pounds, although you may lift and carry your small child.
+For this same reason, you need to avoid lifting anything over 20 pounds.
 There will be a small incision in your leg where the vein was accessed.
 It is important to keep this clean and dry after the procedure.
 After two days you may shower but soaking the treated leg should be avoided for 7 days following the procedure.

 Post sclerotherapy, it is also important to avoid strenuous exercise and heavy lifting for one week.
 These activities can force the sclerosing medication out of the veins, making the treatment ineffective.
 Avoid sitting or standing for long periods of time.
 Do not soak the treated leg for 48 hours after the procedure to reduce the risk of infection.